 - Architecture: Hospital buildings, treatment rooms and wide corridors.

-An Industrial Vestige The Monteton coal mine is an abandoned industrial site that bears witness to the region's mining history.
+An Industrial Relic The Monteton coal mine is an abandoned industrial site that bears witness to the mining history of the region.

 Site Features